AI Usage as a KPI Is Already Broken

 The Same Problem, Different Decade

-Some sections of this post were written with the assistance of AI to improve clarity and readability.
-The historical context, reasoning, and overall flow are entirely my own.
 I’ve been noticing something lately when I read about new infrastructure projects.
 Not the specific technologies, those change constantly, but the shape of the problems they’re solving.
-It’s like watching reruns of a show you half-remember: the set design is different, the actors have changed, but you know exactly how this episode goes. ...
+It’s like watching reruns of a show you half-remember: the set design is different, the actors have changed, but you know exactly how this episode goes.
+The more time I spend in this industry, the more I see these patterns.
+Not because the people building new systems lack imagination, but because certain problems seem to be fundamental, built into the physics and economics of computation itself.
+We keep encountering them, solving them for our specific moment, and then watching them resurface a decade later in a different context. ...

-October 30, 2025 · 8 min · 1500 words · bjr
+October 30, 2025 · 7 min · 1472 words · bjr

 Zero Trust